2graphic/graph-interpreter/design_document.md

 Communication will take place primarily over Slack to discuss development progress as well as any issues that come up.
 Email and phone communication will be used for high priority messages in the case of emergencies.

 ## Team Meetings
 There will be no formal Scrum meetings.
-Weekly meetings will be held at least twice a week---once during the designated class time when class is not in session and once on Sundays in the afternoon.
+Regularly scheduled weekly meetings will be held during designated class time when class is not in session and during Sunday afternoons.
+Regularly scheduled meetings will last between 1-1.5 hours.
+Other meetings will be scheduled as needed.

 # Timeline (1-2 pages)